Pyleks/milestone-project-two/README.md

 The code have been marked with A.A for all code done by me.

-#### Honorary mention
+#### Honourable mention
-Snake game made by YouTuber [Code Explained](https://www.youtube.com/watch?v=9TcU2C1AACw) provided some crucial mathematical randomize in the snake code
+Snake game made by YouTuber [Code Explained](https://www.youtube.com/watch?v=9TcU2C1AACw) provided some crucial mathematical randomize in the snake code.

 #### Touch Screen Controls
-This was improved upon immensely by Aaron Sinnott (Mentor)
+This was improved upon immensely by Aaron Sinnott (Mentor).

 #### Responsive README image
-Was only possible thanks to [am.i.responsive](http://ami.responsivedesign.is/)
+Was only possible thanks to [am.i.responsive](http://ami.responsivedesign.is/).

 #### CSS Reset
-Was acquired from github account from [DavidWells](https://gist.github.com/DavidWells/18e73022e723037a50d6) Which was modified version from the original [meyerweb](https://meyerweb.com/eric/tools/css/reset/)
+Was acquired from github account from [DavidWells](https://gist.github.com/DavidWells/18e73022e723037a50d6) Which was modified version from the original [meyerweb](https://meyerweb.com/eric/tools/css/reset/).

 #### Looping Text
 This code was acquired from [stackoverflow](https://stackoverflow.com/questions/50495797/how-to-loop-changing-text-with-html-js)
-And modified for my project
+And modified for my project.

 #### Icons
-The 3 icons is from Font Awesome
+The 3 icons is from [Font Awesome](https://fontawesome.com/)   .
 ![alt text](assets/images/icons.png)

 #### Font